ArtemiyUlyanov/Uptodate-Backend/README.md

 # UPTODATE v0.3 (dev)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file or the full text at [MIT License](https://opensource.org/licenses/MIT) for details.

 ## New amendments and features

 1. The REST API has been enhanced by enforcing some of new API endpoints: